SimonDanisch/Bonito.jl/docs/src/index.md

 App(DOM.div(...))
 ```

-The app will be displayed by e.g. the VSCode plotpane, Jupyter/Pluto or any other framework that overloads the Julia display system for HTML display.
+The app will be displayed by e.g. the VSCode plot pane, Jupyter/Pluto or any other framework that overloads the Julia display system for HTML display.
 In the REPL or an environment without an HTML ready display, a browser should open to display it (enabled explicitly via `JSServe.browser_display()`), but one can also serve the App very easily:

 ```julia